AdobeDocs/campaign-classic.en/help/configuration/using/database-mapping.md

 The SQL field constraints are as follows:

-* no null values in numeric and date fields,
+* no null values in numeric and date fields
-* numeric fields are initialized to 0.
+* numeric fields are initialized to 0

 ## XML fields {#xml-fields}

-By default, any typed **`<attribute>`** and **`<element>`** element is mapped onto an SQL field of the data schema table.
+By default, any  **`<attribute>`** and **`<element>`** -typed element is mapped onto an SQL field of the data schema table.
 You can, however, reference this field in XML instead of SQL, which means that the data is stored in a memo field ("mData") of the table containing the values of all XML fields.
 The storage of these data is an XML document that observes the schema structure.

 To populate a field in XML, you must add the **xml** attribute with the value "true" to the element concerned.